DanielOrourke02/Discord-Template/README.md

 - `/ping` - Pings the bot and sends back the latency.

-- `/invite` - Responds with an invite to add the bot to a server.

 - `/button` - Sends back an interactive button. (disord.ui)

 # Looking for an all in one bot?